SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I match her ever-adorable smile with my own.
 "I'd love to.
 I've been looking forward to this all day.
 Had a rough one for most of the day."

-"What do you do first?"
+"What do you wanna do first?"

 I think for a second even though I already knew the answer.
 "I'd love to visit the hotel some and relax before talking, if that's alright?"

 Pinkie nods before opening her hooves and laying back.
 I take her invitation and lay my head down on her chest.
 She closes her hooves around me, completing the ensemble.

-Pinkie always had a way with things.
-Whether it was physical affection, naming things, or just general creativity, she brought something new to it.

 I am now staying at the Heartbeat Hotel.
 Pinkie named it as such after we cuddled a few times.
 This is something I noticed she did a lot between us.
 It was cute, it was *her*.

+Pinkie always had a way with things.
+Whether it was physical affection, naming things, or just general creativity, she brought something new to it.

 I love staying at this particular hotel very much.
 I dare to say it's my most favorite-est hotel in all Equestria.
 Pinkie's slightly elevated heartbeat thumping in my head, bringing a calmness I can't describe in words.
 The tender hold of her hooves around me, a security and judgement free zone.
 The gentle nudges and kisses she provides in the background, a constant reminder of love and care.